What is security sensitive ammonium nitrate (SSAN)?

 SSAN is any substance that contains more than 45% ammonium nitrate.

 - when it is already categorised as an explosive or

 - it is in a water based mixture containing two or more components and the components do not form separate layers when the product is left standing.

 When is this licence required?

-- A security sensitive ammonium nitrate fertiliser licence is a special licence for primary producers.
+- A security sensitive ammonium nitrate fertiliser licence is a special licence for primary producers only.

-- It is required to purchase, transport, store and use of fertilisers qualifying as a security sensitive ammonium nitrate, in unlimited quantities for the licence holder’s own use.
+- It is required to purchase, transport, store and use of fertilisers qualifying as a SSAN, in unlimited quantities for the licence holder’s own use.
 A dangerous goods storage licence is not required.